 The next-generation Kia Soul EV made its world debut at this year’s LA Auto Show.
 The “Compact Utility Vehicle” as Kia likes to call it, has received not just a refreshed design but also the powertrain and technology upgrades.

-The fresh interiors are loaded with features including 10.25-inch touchscreen which supports Apple CarPlay & Android Auto, Bluetooth connectivity, voice recognition, 6-speaker audio system, and a host of safety and driver assistance systems.
+The fresh interiors are loaded with features including a 10.25-inch touchscreen that supports Apple CarPlay & Android Auto, Bluetooth connectivity, voice recognition, 6-speaker audio system, and a host of safety and driver assistance systems.

 Options list includes Blind Spot Collision Warning (BSW), Rear Cross-Traffic Collision Warning, and Parking Distance Warning – Reverse only.

-The electric motor on the Soul EV now develops 201 hp (up from 110 hp) and 291 lb.-ft.
-(395 Nm) of torque (up from 210 lb.-ft.).
+The electric motor on the Soul EV now develops 201 hp (up from 110 hp) and 291 lb-ft (395 Nm) of torque (up from 210 lb-ft/285 Nm).
 Kia claims that the handling and driving dynamics are also much improved, thanks to the addition of independent rear suspension.

 Drivers can also choose from four regenerative braking levels (0 to 3) depending on desired driving smoothness, enjoyment and efficiency.
 Brake and Hold System feature allows regen paddle shifter to bring the car to a full stop.

 As for the juice, the new Soul EV packs a 64 kWh lithium-ion liquid-cooled battery which is capable of DC fast charging.
-The battery is still under testing and the results are expected in early 2019.
+The range is claimed to be about 280 miles (450 km).